lemocla/Codzilla/README.md

   - ## **Implemented features**

-     Existing features as well as features left to implement can be found in [feature.md](documentation/features.md)
+     Existing features can be found in the document [feature.md](documentation/features.md).

   - ## **Features left to implement**

-     - Further authentication on registration by asking the user to confirm his email address
+     - Further authentication on registration by asking the user to confirm their email address
-     - Add email notifications and amend user preferences settings accordingly
+     - Add email notifications and amend user preference accordingly
      - Allow group owners to add co-admin to their group
      - Allow users to share events on social media
      - Implement a discussion feature on group so that users can exchange
-     - Upload, store and retrieve images for group and event cover as well as for profile image
+     - Upload, store and retrieve images for groups and events as well as for profile image
      - Filter search results by location, topic and dates.
+     - Add pagination for groups and events

 # **TECHNOLOGY USED**